 Stain the wood furniture first

 I started with a table that had four different types of raw wood.
 There was aged pine, new pine, new fence boards, and painted balusters.

-I stained the new wood with Minwax Special Walnut.
-The old pine was stained with a 50/50 mix of Special Walnut and Golden Oak.
+The first step was to stain the new wood with Minwax Special Walnut.
+Then, the old pine was stained with a 50/50 mix of Special Walnut and Golden Oak.
 This way, what shows through after distressing has similar wood tones.
 The stain dried overnight.

 You won’t get the same results if you skip the wood stain and put the milk paint directly on raw wood.
 The paint will just soak into the porous wood.

 If you’re using milk paint on a previously varnished piece of furniture, you’ll need to give it a light sanding and wipe it down with TSP to keep the paint from chipping too much.

 Nest, I mixed the milk paint with water according to directions and gave the table two coats of paint.
 I also touched up the balusters.